-All new bore and stroke (81mm x 48.5mm) are the same as Honda’s MotoGP Champion RC213V racebike, drawing on our experience with cylinder filling and combustion gathered on the track.
+The Fireblade SP's bore and stroke (81mm x 48.5mm) are the same as our Honda MotoGP Champion RC213V racebike, drawing on our experience with cylinder filling and combustion gathered on the track.

 The CBR1000RR-R Fireblade SP cam drive uses a shorter chain than previous designs.
 A gear on the crank drives an intermediary gear/sprocket, which in turn drives the cam chain, thus shortening the overall chain run.

 You need a light piston to make high revs.
 To that end, the CBR1000RR-R Fireblade SP features pistons forged out of A2618 aluminum, the same material used in the RC213V.
-Each piston is now lighter by approximately 5% compared to a CBR1000RR piston, even though the bore is bigger.
+Each piston is now lighter by approximately five percent compared to a CBR1000RR piston, even though the bore is bigger.

 Normally a motorcycle engine is started up by rotating the crankshaft, however, for the CBR1000RR-R Fireblade SP, the starter acts on the clutch main shaft.
 In addition to shortening the crankshaft, double use of the primary driven gear to transmit rotation from the starter motor makes an even more compact layout possible.

 The intake valve angle is a super-narrow nine degrees (two degrees narrower than on the CBR1000RR).
 This improves ventilation efficiency inside the intake port by approximately two percent, contributing to higher power output.

 The CBR1000RR-R Fireblade SP’s throttle bore diameter has been enlarged from 48mm to 52mm.
 The oval cross-section inside the throttle body streamlines airflow all the way from the throttle butterfly to the twin intake valves in the head to reduce intake air pressure drop.